What is Modifier?

 You are allowed to perform mathematical operations, string manipulation, grouping, logical operations.
 All the above can be achieved by using a simple drag & drop operation.

-How Modifier Works?
+How does Modifier work?

 Once you have integrated both your source and target system into Cloras, you will get a screen called as a modifier.
 All your fields in the source system will be shown to you on that screen.
 You can easily drag and drop the fields that you want to modify.